CIPD Members Poll

 "Do you think it's damaging to HR professionals to describe the profession as caring?"

-On one hand, the HR Directors Key Challenges Survey clearly identified employee engagement as the No. 1 challenge.
-That has been reinforced by the CBI employers' survey in May, which showed that 7 out of 10 employers see engagement as a barrier to recovery.
+The dichotomy for HR is that, on the one hand, the 2011 HR Directors Key Challenges Survey clearly identified employee engagement as the No. 1 challenge.
+That was reinforced by the CBI employers' survey in May, which showed that 7 out of 10 employers see engagement as a barrier to recovery.

-We want people to care don't we?
-Care for the organisation?
+Conceptually, we want people to care don't we?
+Care about the organisation?
 Take care of its assets?
-Care for the customer?
+Care about the customer?
 Of course we do.
-It is therefore patently absurd for anyone in an HR role - supposedly leading an organisation's human dimension - to disclaim it for their own profession.
+You can hardly pick up a business book published over the last few years that does not have the word 'caring' in it.
+It seems therefore absurd for anyone in an HR role - representing an organisation's human dimension - to disclaim it for their own profession under some illusion that it is 'too soft'.
+The soft stuff is the hard stuff...

-"This poll goes a long way to explaining why so many employers are struggling with low employee engagement.
+"This poll goes some way to explaining why employers are struggling with low employee engagement.

-The fact that around 40% of those in HR roles are fundamentally misunderstanding what it takes to engage people should be a major wake-up call for every CEO."
+The fact that around 40% of those in HR roles seem to be misunderstanding the key message for engagement should sound a warning bell!"

 The Training Foundation